AWARDS

 Purpose: To recognize, encourage and stimulate high quality teaching and research at small colleges.

-To nominate: Nominations for the Award are made by the Local Sections of the Middle Atlantic Region.
-The Chairman or Secretary of the Section must sign and transmit the nomination to the MARM Award Committee Chairman.
+Nomination Instructions: Nominations for the Award are made by the Local Sections of the Middle Atlantic Region.
+The Chairperson or Secretary of the Section must sign and transmit the nomination to the MARM Award Committee Chairperson.
 A committee may be appointed to solicit names of candidates for final selection.

-No special form is required but the MARM Awards Chair must receive the nominee's short curriculum vitae, list of publications, and evaluation of the nominee's achievements as a teacher in a small college.
-This document should clearly demonstrate the candidate's attributes: the quality of the candidate's teaching; organization and efficiency of lab work; research and/or development work; ability to challenge and inspire students; extra-curricular work in chemistry; courses, meetings, presentations, awards, etc. Two letters are not essential but as many as three may be included with each nomination.
-Letters may include careful evaluations of the teacher's abilities by his superiors, associates, or by local section members.
+The MARM Awards Chair must receive the nominee's short curriculum vitae, list of publications, and evaluation of the nominee's achievements as a teacher in a small college.
+This document should clearly demonstrate the candidate's attributes: the quality of the candidate's teaching; organization and efficiency of lab work; research and/or development work; ability to challenge and inspire students; extra-curricular work in chemistry; courses, meetings, presentations, awards, etc. Letters of Support are not essential but as many as three may be included with each nomination.
+Letters of Support may include careful evaluations of the teacher's abilities by his superiors, associates, or by local section members.

-• The Award committee of MARM will review the candidates and select the nominee.
+ The Award committee of the MARM will review the candidates and select the nominee.

 Purpose: To recognize the volunteer efforts of individuals who have served the American Chemical Society, contributing significantly to the goals and objectives of the Society through their Regional Activities.